-- Come On, Ryan Hall!: US Is 1 Medal Shy Of The Ambitious 30-Medal Goal Set After Beijing USATF release that includes athlete quotes from Saturday.
+- Come On Ryan Hall!: US Are 1 Medal Shy Of The Ambitious 30 Medal Goal Set After Beijing USATF release that includes athlete quotes from Saturday.

-- Strange Jav Competiion Leaves All The Favorites Out Of The Medals And Allows Keshorn Walcott To Get Gold For Trinidad & Tobago He set a NR and was his country's first-ever Olympic throwing events finalist, let alone medallist.
+- Strange Jav Competiion Leaves All The Favorites Out Of The Medals And Allows Keshorn Walcott To Get Gold For Trinidad and Tobago He set a NR and was his country’s first ever Olympic throwing events finalist let alone medallist.
 Trinidad's first gold in any event since 1976.
-Kenya's "YouTube Man" Julius Yego finished 12th.
+Kenya's "YouTube-Man" Julius Yego finished 12th.

 - IAAF Saturday Recap

-Steve Cram Praises David Rudisha And Says He Thinks He Can Go Sub-1:40 He also says he thinks Bolt would definitely beat him over 400 meters. *MB: When will we see 1:39.XX
+Steve Cram Praises David Rudisha And Says He Thinks He Can Go Sub 1:40 He also says he thinks Bolt would definitely beat him over 400 meters. *MB: When will we

 W 1,500: LRC Disaster Strikes Twice As Morgan Uceny Gets Tripped Again And A Former Doper Wins Gold Disaster struck twice in the 1,500 final.
 First at the bell when, unbelievably, Morgan Uceny was sent sprawling for the second straight year.
 It struck again a lap later when a former doper won gold and her compatriot, who has gone from 4:18 to 4:01 this year, nabbed silver.

 *Woods: "Half a lifetime of preparation, of dreaming, shattered in an instant."

 *Battaglia: Uceny's medal hopes fall - again